TezosTaqueria/taqueria/README.md

 <h1 align="center">
   Taqueria - A New Way to Build on Tezos
 </h1>
-# Taqueria

-> WARNING: This project is alpha quality.
+> WARNING: This project has not officially been made public.
+Congratulations on finding it.
+Have a look around, but be aware, it's not yet ready for public consumption.!
 CLIs and APIs are unstable and likely to change.
 ## Build instructions

 - Install [deno](https://deno.land/#installation)